3 days left before I end my semester. 10 days before I submit my portfolio for exit viva exam. 35 days before I sit for that viva exam.

 As usual, one of the fields that I have to fill was the Bangsa: field.
 I was very tempted to write 'Malaysia'.
 Thinking of the possibility that they might reject my application, I wrote 'Melayu' instead.

-for a spot in MRSM, boarding school or the local matric program (90% of the available slots are designated for Bumis), or applying for UMNO membership.
+I would understand the necessity to specify my bangsa as Melayu if I was filling an application form for a spot in MRSM, boarding school or the local matric program (90% of the available slots are designated for Bumis), or applying for UMNO membership.

 We're talking about a job application and placement here.
 Does it really matter?